Raising Bilingual Children: 9 Tips on How Any Family Can Do it Effectively

 Different Ways to Structure a Bilingual Household

-Depending on the languages spoken in your household, there are a number of different models you can choose to effectively encourage bilingualism.
+Depending on the languages spoken both in and outside of your household, there are a number of different models you can choose to effectively encourage bilingualism.

-To get started, check out these six models outlined in Martyn Barrett’s “The Development of Language.”
-They’ll help parents and guardians decide when and in what environments to use native versus target language communication.
+To get started, take a look at these six models outlined in Martyn Barrett’s “The Development of Language.”
+These models can help parents and guardians decide when and in what environments to use native versus target language communication.

 For instance, a Spanish-native parent and an English-native parent living in the U.S. would use the “one parent, one language” model, with each parent using his or her native language to speak with the child.

-Identifying the model your household uses will establish clear communication guidelines within the natural and healthy confusion that does come along when a child is learning two languages at once.
+Identifying the model your household uses will establish a clear language plan within the natural and healthy confusion that happens when a child is learning two languages at once.

 Don’t Let Myths About Bilingualism Get to You